 This one-year course provides students the opportunity to develop a health and skill-enhancing level of physical fitness.
 Students engage in movement and fitness activities at moderate to vigorous levels for a minimum of 50% of the instructional time.
 Through participation in physical activities, students execute motor skills, movement patterns, and safety within the course.
-Health and skill- enhancing fitness concepts are explored through personal goal setting and self-evaluation.
+Health and skill-enhancing fitness concepts are explored through personal goal setting and self-evaluation.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
 This course fulfills one of the two physical education credits required for high school graduation.
 Fees: \$20 - Required P.E. uniform / \$10.00 - Optional locker fee.